-If you can't afford to get the latest and greatest model, the NU7100, you should definitely seek out the MU7000 – in the UK it goes by the designation UE40MU7000T.
-In the US, it’s called UN40MU7000.
+If you can't afford to get the latest and greatest model, the NU7100, you should definitely seek out the MU7000 – in the UK it goes by the designation UE40MU7000T, and in the US, it’s called UN40MU7000.
 We love this TV.
-It delivers bright 4K HDR images and the price in temptingly low.
+It delivers bright 4K HDR images and a price in temptingly low impulse-buy territory.

 It's not without its flaws, but no other 40-inch TV we've tested around this price is even close to the MU7000.
 What it is able to do with native 4K resolution and HDR content is simply amazing.

-If we’re being picky, high contrast scenes can look slightly grey, there aren’t as many color tones as you'd get with a more expensive 10-bit panel, and viewing angles are limited.
-But these concerns aren’t going to be fixed on a 40-inch screen.
-For the money, this is the best 40-inch screen money can buy.
+If we're being picky, high contrast scenes can look slightly gray, there aren't as many color tones as you'd get with a more expensive 10-bit panel, and viewing angles are limited.
+But these concerns aren't going to be fixed on a 40-inch screen.
+For the money, this is now the second best 40-inch screen money can buy.

 Read the full review: Samsung MU7000 Series